qhkm/jekyll-blog/about.md

 permalink: /about/
 ---

+Fullstack developer for a internet marketing company in Tokyo.
-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I've made quite a few web apps, especially in react, typescript, node.
+Now i'm learning golang and backend as a whole, to improve my skills.
+If you are interested to collaborate more, feel free to contact me!

-email: agus[at]python.web.id
+email: qhkmdev90@gmail.com